 Some people like to consume their marijuana by eating it – edibles.
 In most cases, cannabis is put into cakes or biscuits which are then eaten.
 It is possible to buy these products already made or to make them yourself.

 Edibles also include drinks.
-Whilst this is an enjoyable way to consume marijuana, the main downside is that you have little control over the dosage of the cannabis that you are eating.
+While this is an enjoyable way to consume cannabis, the main downside is that you have little control over the dosage of the cannabis that you are eating.
 It also takes a while to come into effect – 30 to 90 minutes.

 Concentrates consumption methods include: